redcurry/git_tutorial/tutorial.md

    Now you have two versions of the program you need to integrate, which means you'll have to figure out which changes your advisor made.

+These are scenarios that a version control systam, such as Git, will solve.
-Git allows you to
+Git allows you to:

 1. Track the history of your project's development through time
-2. Identify changes that occurred between revisions
+2. Identify changes that occurred between versions
 3. Safely make changes to your project without losing your original work
-4. Temporarily go back to a previous version without losing the original
+4. Temporarily go back to a previous version without losing the original work
 5. Back-up and share your project with others

-Perhaps you won't need to do many of these things on very small projects, but they become very useful as your software grows.
+Virtually every software project uses some kind of version control system.
+It is essential.

 Note that Git works best with plain text files, e.g., source code, HTML files, or a LaTeX manuscript.